markagreen/groundswell_indicators/accessibility/README.md

 * Paths Module: The Paths module from ukroutes.common.utils provides paths to various input and output data files, ensuring consistent file handling across the script.
 * Routing Class: Part of the ukroutes package, this class is responsible for setting up and performing the routing computations.
 The configuration includes specifying the edges, nodes, input and output datasets, and the criteria for calculating distances (e.g., time-weighted travel).

+The file `ukroutes/process_routing.py` does the following:

+#### 2b.
+Files that you need to run

+The files located in the folder `scripts` contain each self-contained scripts for creating each individual indicator.
+Once you have processed all of the input files, you just need to run each script file individually to create your own set of estimates for UPRNs for that particualr indicator.

+The list of files will be updated with the addition of each new indicator.

+#### 2c.
+Time or distance indicators

-One can measure either the shortest distance or time from a household to any indicator of interest (e.g., nearest green space).
+One can measure either the shortest distance (km) or time (minutes) from a household to any indicator of interest (e.g., nearest green space).
 Currently the code is set up to estimate the shortest time.
+Both time and distance are highly correlated together, as they are the essentially the same thing (i.e., the further something is located away from you, the longer it will take to get there).
 If you want to change the output to record distance, please change the parts of the code that say "time_weighted" to "distance" (see).

 ## Examples of usage